 For instance, our survey results made it clear that we should keep an eye on overall anxiety, social isolation, and the potential for burnout.
 Fortunately, we already had a bunch of topical programming planned, since May is Mental Health Month.
 This includes discussions around parenting, caregiving during COVID-19, and perceptions of work performance and mental health.

 We also announced in late April that all employees are encouraged to take two paid “flex days” in Q2.
 These are intended for employees to use for self-care, care of others, or to spend time doing things that support their mental wellbeing.
-Moving forward, we will continue to think about how we can support our Troop, asking ourselves if there are other resources or solutions we can provide.
+Moving forward, we will continue to think about how we can support our team, asking ourselves if there are other resources or solutions we can provide.

 The coronavirus crisis has made it clear that it’s more important than ever to connect with employees and thoughtfully consider how they’ll do their best work.
 Asking “how are you feeling?” and “what would make you feel comfortable?” builds a relationship of trust, and SurveyMonkey allows you to do that at scale and get the feedback you need.
 There’s no playbook for dealing with this crisis or determining the best way to return to the office.
 But simply asking employees is a great place to start.